Blue suitcase on tropical beach with palm trees, perfect for Dominican Republic packing list

 • Cash in USD and Dominican Pesos (DOP)

-• Small Bills for Tips
+• Small Bills for Tipping

-Check our Tipping in the Dominican Republic blog post for simple advice.
+Check our Tipping in the Dominican Republic blog post

 • Credit and Debit Cards